-If you happen to have a Diners Club charge card, discounted access to airport lounge access is available at around 450 airports worldwide, whatever airline or class you're flying.
+If you happen to have a Diners Club charge card, discounted access to airport lounges is available at around 450 airports worldwide, whatever airline or class you're flying.

-Lounge access costs £15 per visit and this gives access to refreshments, newspapers and often wi-fi.
+Lounge access costs from £15 per visit and this gives access to refreshments, newspapers and often Wi-Fi.
 But you have to travel frequently to make it cost-effective if you are paying the annual £50 card fee for an individual membership.

-Got to buy premium economy, business or first?
+Got to buy premium economy, business or first class?
 Get it cheaply

 The only way to completely guarantee a business class seat is to buy a business class ticket.
 But the same flight will be on sale through different places for different prices.

-As an example, for one transatlantic business return the airline charged £3,800, but a flight-finding website had the same seat on sale for under £2,000.
-Use the comparison services listed in the Cheap Flights guide and just select the class you want.
+As an example, for one transatlantic business return, the airline charged £3,800, but a flight-finding website had the same seat on sale for under £2,000.
+Use the comparison services listed in the Cheap Flights guide and select the class you want.

 Check which airlines offer the best seats

 The critical measurement is 'seat pitch'.
 This is the distance between any part of one seat and the exact same part of the seat in front/behind.
-The table below compares the average measurements for some of the main airlines in economy and business classes:
+Check out SeatGuru's comparison charts to see which airlines offer the best seats.

 Select seats with more legroom, or use charm to get them free